pfmc-assessments/sa4ss/README.md

     website][tinytex].
 I tried downloading the [exe file][tinytex_zip] myself and found that an anti-virus application was stopping my computer from accessing the file.
-Automated prompts helped me change the settings on my computer that allows [tinytex][tinytex] access to the website.
-After making the necessary changes to my settings and restarting R, I was able use the code above to install the tinytex software.
+Automated prompts helped me change the settings on my computer that allow [tinytex][tinytex] access to the website.
+After making the necessary changes to my settings and restarting R, I was able to use the code above to install the tinytex software.
   * If you already have tinytex, you can use `packageVersion("tinytex")` to determine which version you have and `packageDate("tinytex")` to determine when it was compiled.
 Use your best judgment to determine if you should update it or not.
-I error on the side of updating too often.
+I err on the side of updating too often.
   * `tinytex::reinstall_tinytex(bundle = "TinyTeX-2")`
   * Personally, I like to have the full distribution of TeXLive on my machine rather than the version distributed by tinytex when using the default call to `bundle` of `"TinyTeX-1"` because then I know that I have all the packages that I need.
-This is especially true for compiling documents that are accessible to those with disabilities as the LaTeX 3 kernel is changing on a daily basis. `"TinyTeX-2"` will install all packages much like the full distribution of TeXLive.
+This is especially true for compiling documents that are accessible to those with disabilities as the LaTeX 3 kernel is changing daily. `"TinyTeX-2"` will install all packages much like the full distribution of TeXLive.
 2. Pandoc
   * If you do not already have Pandoc on your computer, then you will need to